Blue And Pink Celestial Self Care CTA Instagram Post-1

 Nonetheless, in common with other public sector organisations, they have a duty to ensure that buildings under their control comply with appropriate statutory, regulatory and guidance standards.
 Since the 2008 economic downturn in the UK, funding levels have continued to be cut via central government and local authorities are increasingly reliant on local taxes for revenue.
 Legionella management vies with several other compliance areas and isn’t always seen as one of the higher priorities.

-Legionnaires' disease is a relatively rare though potentially fatal bacterial infection [~500 cases/annum in England & Wales] and despite headlines in the event of a local outbreak, when perhaps the man on the street becomes more concerned, the reality is it is soon forgotten.
+Legionnaires' disease is a relatively rare though potentially fatal bacterial infection [thought to still be ~500 cases/annum in England & Wales despite recent UKHSA figures to the contrary] and despite headlines in the event of a local outbreak, when perhaps the man on the street becomes more concerned, the reality is it is soon forgotten.
 Legionnaires' disease is by definition not an immediate risk such as an HV/LV electricity risk or a burn/scald.

 Water Hygiene Compliance in local authority buildings

-An FPS report from 2011 on Compliance Monitoring in Council Buildings highlighted the task of achieving compliance in local authority buildings ‘has become increasingly complex, onerous and difficult in the context of various potentially competing drivers’ including:-
+An FPS report from 2011 on Compliance Monitoring in Council Buildings highlighted the task of achieving compliance in local authority buildings ‘has become increasingly complex, onerous and difficult in the context of various potentially competing drivers’ This is not expected to have changed more than 10 years on.
+Factors of concern include:-

 Local Authorities & Legionella Risk